kotolex/checking/README.md

     # Runs all tests in current module
     start()
 ```
-Only functions marked with the @test annotation are considered tests and will be run, you can name your tests as you wish,
+Only functions marked with @test annotation can be considered as a test and will be ran, you can name your tests whatever you feel like do,
-the main thing is to put the @test annotation
+the main point is to put @test annotation

 ## Basic Asserts

-You can use simple python assert if you like, but it recommended to use simple and readable library asserts.
+You can manipulate with simple Python assert if you want, but it is recommended to use simple and readable library asserts.

 ###### Standard checks: